Overview of Delaware Retirement Tax Friendliness

 Delaware does not tax Social Security retirement benefits.
 It is one of just four states with no sales tax at the state or local level.
-Delaware has the fourth lowest property tax rates of any state.
-It does not have an estate or inheritance tax.
+Delaware has some of the lowest property tax rates of any state.
+It also does not have an estate or inheritance tax.

 Annual Social Security Income